Lorena591/EMI-Experimental-Temperature-Variations/README.md

 </p>

 <p align="center">
-Figure 8 - Beam-like structure with two PZTs transducers and a symmetric damage.
+Figure 8 - Beam-like structure with symmetrically coupled PZTs and two types of damage: symmetric and asymmetric.
 </p>

 ![setup](https://github.com/Lorena591/Pesquisa-Doutorado-Direto/blob/main/VigaDano.jpg)

-The electromechanical impedance signals were collected over a temperature range of 24°C to 65°C, with increments of 20°C. A sinusoidal frequency sweep (*chirp*) with an amplitude of ± 1 V in a frequency range from 1 Hz to 100 *k*Hz, with increments of 1 Hz, was used to excite the structure through the PZTs.
-10 sets of data were collected for each temperature, with a sampling rate of 250 *k*S/s.
-Measurements were conducted after gradually increasing the temperature and maintaining a steady state for 30 minutes at each one.
+The electromechanical impedance signals were collected over a temperature range of 24 °C to 65 °C, in increments of 20 °C. A sinusoidal frequency sweep (*chirp*) with an amplitude of ± 1 V, spanning from 1 Hz to 100 *k*Hz in 1 Hz steps, was employed to excite the structure via the PZTs.
+For each temperature level, ten datasets were acquired using a sampling rate of 250 *k*S/s.
+Measurements were taken after gradually raising the temperature and maintaining thermal steady state for 30 minutes at each one.

+It is worth noting that temperature variation was applied exclusively to the configuration with symmetrical damage.
+In contrast, the asymmetrical damage condition was evaluated solely at 24 °C. All other experimental parameters remained consistent across both damage scenarios.

 ### 2.4.
 Free PZT